ydnawizard/gambit/README.md

 * Multiple choice support
 * Profiles to remember session settings
 * Vim key bindings as well as default bindings for extremely quick navigation
-* Configurable Timer for each card and the whole game
+* Configurable card and game timer
 * Minor Animations

 Overall, Gambit aims to be a lightweight and highly functional learning utility